marmelab/react-admin/docs/ReferenceField.md

 ## `unauthorized`

-The component to display when users don't have access to the referenced resource:
+The component to display when users don't have access to the referenced resource (see [Access Control](#access-control)).

+By default, `<ReferenceField>` displays a warning message ("You are not authorized to access this resource.") that you can customize using the `ra.message.unauthorized_reference` translation key.

+You can also pass a custom component to the `unauthorized` prop.
+For instance, to display a message with a link to contact the administrator:

 ```tsx
 import { List, Datagrid, ReferenceField, TextField } from 'react-admin';